 When shopping for baby utensils, there are a few things you should keep in mind.
 In this article, our occupational therapist talks about the best baby utensils, how to introduce them to your little one, and when your baby should start using them.

 Some children may be ready to use utensils as early as 6 months with assistance.
+They may also be ready to practice with a baby cup.
 By 10 to 12 months, most babies are ready to use spoons on their own.
 (1)

 Utensils can be safely introduced to babies with supervision and by using appropriately-sized baby utensils.